The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 The second test is an outdoors hills intervals.

-As seen from the graph, the Garmin Forerunner 245 Music managed track the HR closely to that as captured by the chest strap HRM.
-The lag in readings between the OHR and the chest strap HRM increased comparatively towards the end of the workout.
-None of which I’m surprised by really.
+As seen from the graph, the Garmin Forerunner 245 Music’s recorded HR was close to that as captured by the chest strap HRM.

 The last test is hard outdoor trail run.
 Hard not because I was running fast but because the weather in sunny Singapore is unforgiving.
 The humidity Is perpetually close to 80%, swinging between 70% and 90% easily, and it is not uncommon for daily temperatures to hover between 31-36 degrees Celsius or 86-96 Fahrenheit.
 A perfect test bed for optical HR sensors.